 British food is awesome.
 British food rocks!

-There is a lot I can say about British food but I will say it in future recipes.
-For this recipe, I will wax poetic about one of my favourite British desserts, apple crumble, and my most favourite British culinary masterpiece, custard.
+There is a lot I can say about British food, but I will say it in future recipes.
+For this recipe, I will wax poetic about one of my favorite British desserts, apple crumble, and my most favorite British culinary masterpiece: Custard!

 But, being me, and being American, I have to fiddle.
 Although apple crumble is totally brilliant as it is, once I got the recipe, and being a person of the crumble variety, I changed it.
 Indeed, when I made my first apple crumble, my ex-husband who, unlike me, grew up eating this yumminess, walked up to me, bowl of crumble in his hand held close to his face, still spooning the custard-covered dessert in his mouth, and garbling through crumble and custard, “This is the best crumble I’ve ever had in my life.”
 He then went on (after he swallowed) to tell me that, even so, it couldn’t be called Apple Crumble and he christened it Apple Caramelumble.